top of page

 Aspiration is when food, liquid, or other foreign materials enter the airways and lungs by accident.
 For individuals with sleep apnea, the risk of aspiration increases for several reasons.

 During an apnea episode, a person may unintentionally inhale contents from the throat or stomach, especially if they lie down shortly after eating.
 A study found that up to 40% of individuals with severe sleep apnea could face aspiration risks.
-Additionally, reduced sensitivity in the throat during sleep makes it harder to trigger the cough reflex necessary for clearing aspirated materials.
+Furthermore, reduced sensitivity in the throat during sleep makes it harder to trigger the cough reflex necessary for clearing aspirated materials.

 Dangers of Aspiration